gogojjh/gogojjh.github.io/_pages/about.md

 <a href='https://zarathustr.github.io/'>Mr.Jin Wu</a>.
 I was the research associate in the Intelligent and Autonomous Driving Center (IADC) from 2022 to 2023.

-More details regarding our projects and real-world demonstrations of robots can be found on <a href="projects">Projects & Research</a>.
+More details regarding my previous/ongoing projects can be found on <a href="projects">Research Projects</a>.
-Please feel free to contact <a href="mailto:jiaojh1994@gmail.com">me</a> (jiaojh1994 at gmail dot com) if you have questions about our projects and want to collaborate us.
+Please feel free to contact <a href="mailto:jiaojh1994@gmail.com">me</a> (jiaojh1994 at gmail dot com) if you have questions about our projects and want collaboration.

 <!--
 Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.